Kalmalyzer/UE4RocketBuild/README.md

 So far it can successfully build a version of the engine.
 I have not tested building a stand-alone game executable using this engine version yet.
 Distribution and installation of a new engine version is still not sorted.

+UE 4.10.0 is currently being used when testing.

 ## Usage

 1. Grab the UE4 project from GitHub.